The name Jeremiah in the Bible

 Etymology and meaning of the name Jeremiah

 The name Jeremiah consists of two parts, the final one being יה, the abbreviated form of יהוה, the Name of God (see YHWH).
 It's not exactly clear where the first part of the name Jeremiah may derive of, although BDB Theological Dictionary and NOBSE Study Bible Name List agree it's from the root group רמה (rama I & II), which in itself also carries some controversy:

-The verb (rama) means to throw or shoot, as use in Exodus 15:1 (horse and rider into the sea) and Jeremiah 4:29 (shooters of the bow).
-NOBS Study Bible Name List favors this possibility and reads Yahweh Throws, and since this may be a bit odd, continuous to explain that it may be in the sense of laying a foundation, and translates the name Jeremiah with Yahweh Establishes, Appoints or Sends.
+NOBSE Study Bible Name List favors relations with rama I and reads Yahweh Throws, and since this may be a bit odd, continuous to explain that it may be in the sense of laying a foundation, and translates the name Jeremiah with Yahweh Establishes, Appoints or Sends.
 This seems, however, a bit too creative.
 This root group is never used to indicate the fixing of something, but always quite the opposite.

-BDB Theological Dictionary tries to solve this problem by first of all go with their assumed root of loosening, and then referring to an Assyrian name or phrase meaning 'whose womb is loosened.'
-That way, the name Jeremiah may convey the gladness of parents for conceiving (compare Genesis 29:31).
+BDB Theological Dictionary tries to solve this problem by first of all go with their assumed root of loosening, and then referring to an Assyrian name or phrase meaning "whose womb is loosened."
+That way, proclaims BDB, the name Jeremiah may mean Yah Looseneth, and thus conveying the gladness of parents for conceiving (compare Genesis 29:31).
 Still, in Hebrew this verb is never used in relation to giving birth.